Service/Technical Manuals -(click)

 Whatever the reason, the installation of this kit need not destroy original operation or prevent going back to the way it was.
 There is an internal check valve built into the suction box, which is like a one-way valve.
 The vacuum motor can draw air from the player action, but the connection of the suction box does not allow passage through it when the foot-pumps are operated.
 The space required for the pump is 8" x 8" x 10" tall.

 The vacuum motor used is somewhat similar to the type that would be found in a vacuum-cleaner.
 Since the vacuum necessary to operate a player piano is usually far less than needed to sweep the floor, an electronic resistance control is used, so that only the actual suction level needed will be produced.
 Two levels of vacuum are an important feature of the control unit used on this suction box.
 During re-roll the demand for vacuum is only about one-third as great.
 The pneumatic motor and controlling governor were not originally designed to regulate an excessive amount of vacuum which would be the case with little being consumed, but still pumping at the same rate.
 With foot pumping the pumping strokes are at a slower pace.
-The electric motor needs to be told to slow down, and this is why there are two speed circuits, with the selector switch (Fig. 2) which automatically switches to a permanent pre-set running speed any time the gear shift is in re-roll position.
+The electric motor needs to be told to slow down, and this is why there are two speed circuits, with the selector switch (Fig. 2) which automatically switches from the 'Play' speed to the 'Rewind' speed.
 This is accomplished by simply tying the string to the moveable part of the Play/Re-roll linkage.
-The selector switch temporarily throws in the extra resistance which has been set up through the potentiometer on the control panel (the post without the knob)
+The selector switch temporarily selects the Rewind speed, which has been set up through the potentiometer on the control panel (the post without the knob).

 The main thing for you, the installer of this kit, to figure out is: where to drill a one Inch hole in the tower pump assembly to properly add the flanged fitting to connect the 1-1/4" hose from the suction box.
 There were two basic types of construction (shown in Fig. 4 and 5)